• Skip to primary navigation

 Dinosaur Provincial Park houses three distinct landscapes within its boundaries: badlands, riverside, and grasslands.
 Each zone contributes a unique ecosystem and ideal living situation for a variety of birds, plants, and animal species.

 Watch for varieties of deer, cottontail rabbits, pronghorn antelope, coyotes, and of course snakes and other reptiles.
 Bird watching is excellent in Dinosaur Provincial Park as 160 different bird species can be seen, especially in May and June in the cottonwood groves in the river valley.
 Also look up to see golden eagles, prairie falcons, and mountain bluebirds.
-Watch for spectacular fall foliage in September and keep an eye out for flowering cactus varieties in May through June.
+Watch for spectacular fall foliage in September and keep an eye out for flowering cactus varieties from May through June.

 Although a lot can be seen through self-exploration, the best opportunity to be immersed in the diversity and abundant wildlife is to actually go into the nature reserve, which can only be accessed on select interpretive tours.